 November 4, 2018

-PHP version 5 (5.6.38) reaches end of life and officially becomes dangerous in days hours minutes and seconds.
+PHP version 5 (5.6.38) officially reached end-of-life on December 31st, 2018.
 This affects countless websites that are powered by popular PHP/MySQL based content management systems such as WordPress, Drupal, ExpressionEngine, CraftCMS and many others.
 Once PHP version 5 reaches it’s end-of-life date, it will no longer be actively maintained and will not receive any further security updates.

 This is potentially dangerous if vulnerabilities for the latest PHP 5.6 version are discovered and website administrators to not upgrade their websites to PHP 7.
 The latest stable version is 7.2.11 (as of this writing) but you should always reference php.net for the latest versions and information.